Timxuhj/ReactChatApps/README.md

 #### ReactChat Project
-This project contains all our development resources, JS/JSX, CSS, images, Razor views, etc. This project also has all the required Grunt/Gulp tasks used for deploying the 3 application outputs.
+This project contains all our development resources, JS/JSX, CSS, images, static html, etc. This project also has all the required Grunt/Gulp tasks used for deploying the 3 application outputs.
 Taking advantage of Visual Studio 2015's Task Runner Explorer, we can look at the `Alias` tasks to get an idea of how we can build and deploy our console, winforms and web application.

 ![](https://raw.githubusercontent.com/ServiceStack/Assets/master/img/gap/react-desktop-tasks.png)